Nepal Trekking - What to Pack

 Nepal packing list - Footwear

-Probably the most important piece in your Nepal packing list, your hiking boots are what gets you from A to B. Getting the wrong size boot will impact heavily upon your trek and make you seriously uncomfortable.
+Probably the most important item in your Nepal packing list, your hiking boots are what gets you from A to B. Getting the wrong size boot will impact heavily upon your trek and make you seriously uncomfortable.
 It is vital that your boots fit correctly and are well worn in.
 The simplest way to check for a good fit (although this not work for everyone) is to put your foot in the unlaced boot and push your foot as far as it goes forward - if you can then fit your index finger snugly between your heel and the back of the boot then that is about right.
 If it is not snug, but fits in easily then your boot is too large.
 Alternatively, if you can't fit your finger in then your boot is too small.

 Trainers (Trekking shoes)